HadesThien/PYC-in-Big-Data-Mining/README.md

 You just need a pyspark dataframe with column named 'Items'.
 Use PCY like any machine learning model.
 See detail in source code

-I used pyspark DataFrame and some necessary function relating to design an algorithm
+I used pyspark DataFrame and some necessary functions relating to designing an algorithm